 Choose the product options first

 This original chili was a favorite of Peter Falk's character on Columbo, who ate it often at the restaurant on the TV show.
-But the show wasn't filmed there.
-The Barney’s Colombo viewers saw on TV was a sound stage replica.
+But the show wasn't filmed at the actual location.
+The Barney’s Colombo viewers saw on their TV was a sound-stage replica.

-The secret to the flavor of this Barney's Beanery chili recipe comes from two chili powders that were popular in the West over 100 years ago around the time Barney's first opened—Gebhardt and Mexene.
-Chili powders were new at that time, and there were very few on the market, so it's highly likely these were ingredients used in the recipe that made Barney's Beanery famous.
-Find those and you're well on your way to hacking a classic chili.
+The secret to the flavor of this Barney's Beanery chili recipe comes from two chili powders that were popular in the West over 100 years ago, around the time Barney's first opened: Gebhardt and Mexene.
+Chili powders were new at that time, and there were very few on the market, so it's highly likely these ingredients were used in the recipe that made Barney's Beanery famous.
+Find those two chili powders and you're well on your way to hacking a classic chili.